Crime & the City Solution: History

 In 1987 Adams, Bonney and Harvey recruited Chrislo Haas (D.A.F., Liaisons Dangereuses) on synthesiser, Alexander Hacke (Einstürzende Neubauten) on guitar and Thomas Stern on bass guitar.
 In Australia in March 1988, Rampant Records issued a compilation, Room of Lights, with tracks from the UK releases, Just South of Heaven and Room of Lights.
 On 25 April that year Crime & the City Solution issued their second album, Shine, which Allmusic's Ned Raggett felt was "a touch less classically smooth and arranged, more rough around the edges and jagged, especially with Bonney's delivery ... his lyrics come across as distinctly unfriendly to a usual verse/chorus structure, sounding like a spoken-word recitation sung a line at a time".
 In November Craig Lee described their performance at Bogart's for the Los Angeles Times, "For what is purportedly a loosely structured outfit, this group displayed a remarkable cohesiveness.
 At times the band has the earthy feel of both old blues and country sounds and the slightly mystical aura of the early Doors.
 But rather than rehash time-worn styles, the Solution translates these forms into its own introspective idioms".
-Alternative rocker Mark Lanegan cites Shine as one of his favourite albums, "[it] is succinct and is great from start to finish.
+Alternative rocker Mark Lanegan cited Shine as one of his favourite albums, "[it] is succinct and is great from start to finish.
 There’s a great sense of space on this record that’s fantastic but the thing that I’m most drawn to is the melancholy on some of those songs.
 But it also has a cinematic quality".

 On 17 April 1989 Crime & the City Solution released their third album, The Bride Ship, for which Raggett found them "continue carving its own strange path. ...
 Harvey doubtless contributes most of the organ work.
 Simon Bonney continues to evolve into more of his own man – if anything, he's embracing country and western more explicitly in his singing style".
 The Bride Ship was issued in Australia by BMG and Arista Records.

 On 3 September 1990 Crime & the City Solution's fourth studio album, Paradise Discotheque, appeared.
 It had been recorded between November 1989 to March 1990 and was produced by Haas.
 The group disbanded late in 1991 and on 4 October 1993 a live album, The Adversary – Live, was released.
 By 1991 Bonney had moved to Los Angeles where he released two solo albums, Forever (1992) and Everyman (1994).

 In late 2011, Bonney was based in Detroit and announced that Crime & the City Solution would re-form to record a new album for Mute Records in 2012.
 Personnel are Bonney, Adams, Hacke, David Eugene Edwards (of US bands 16 Horsepower and Woven Hand), Detroit musician Troy Gregory, Matthew Smith, Jim White (of the Australian group Dirty Three), and Danielle de Picciotto (married to Hacke).
-The recording of the album, titled American Twilight and released in 2013 occurred in Detroit.
+Their album American Twilight was recorded in Detroit and released in 2013.